Don't Drag Your Guy To A Bridal Show! Make Him Want To Go With You! Here's the Secrets To Success!

-The Way to His Heart Is Through His Feet...
-Huh??
+And You Thought the Way to His Heart Was Through His Stomach?
+Think Again...

-Keep your fiancé comfortable!
+But there's more to keeping him happy at the show.
+Keep him comfortable!
 Nothing can make a man more miserable at a bridal show/expo than if he's too warm or his feet hurt.
 Make sure he's in a short-sleeved shirt and has comfortable shoes on his feet-and take along the bottled water.

 * Research available bridal shows/expos online before attending.
 Make sure the vendors/venues that will interest him are appearing at the show.